Associate Head Coach/Recruiting Coordinator

-Bigler added another First-Team All-Horizon League selection to his resume in 2017, with Jay Peters finishing second in the league in strikeouts, innings pitched and victories, while also becoming the first UWM hurler in program history to throw four complete games in a row.
+Bigler added another First-Team All-Horizon League selection to his resume in 2017, with Jay Peters finishing second in the league in strikeouts, innings pitched and victories, while also becoming the first hurler in program history to throw four complete games in a row.
 In addition, the staff broke the school record for most strikeouts in a game, recoding 17 against Oakland April 23.
+That day, Austin Schulfer also tied what was then the single-game record with 13 K’s.

 Bigler mentored the Horizon League Pitcher of the Year in 2016, with Brian Keller becoming the first-ever Panther to win 10 games in a season while also setting season and career records for strikeouts and innings pitched.
 The staff reset the season strikeout record for the second year in a row, tied the all-time mark for shutouts and posted the second-most saves in program history.
 Keller went on to be selected by the New York Yankees in the MLB Draft.